rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> Check on <strong>New Terminal at Folder</strong>.</li>
 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

-Three ways to relaunch the Finder:

-0. Hold the Option key and right-click the Finder icon in the Dock, then select Relaunch.

-0. Press Command with your right hand and Option-esc with your left hand and choose Force Quit from the Apple menu.
-Then select the Finder and click Relaunch.

-0. Log out and log back in to your user account.

 <a id="Terminal_file_listing"></a>